tshepang/blog/content/Iron Man 2.md

 character was able to use the suit without training), or being annoyingly-stupid (why the fuck did Pepper Potts drive with bodyguard to deliver the suit), it gets the delightful direction and dialog of [its predecessor].
-The rivalry between Stark and Hammer lots of fun to watch.
+The rivalry between Stark and Hammer is lots of fun to watch.
 The villain is also fun to watch, even though his motivations were given lazy treatment.
 All three are given very good performances.